-Mediation is an informal, confidential process held in a private setting.
+Mediation is an informal, confidential process held in a private comfortable setting.

 Mediation is different than other alternative dispute resolution processes in the following ways.